john

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like Gran Turismo show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Fortnite show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

-Risks remain: platform fees, discoverability, and accessibility gaps can stall momentum if neglected.
+Risks remain: loot-box regulation, discoverability, and discoverability can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, indie studios from Latin America will prototype the next breakout worlds.
+As tools become simpler, tournament organizers from East Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.